History of antisemitism: The Muslim world

-Concerning the life of Persian Jews in the middle of the 19th century, a contemporary author wrote: ...they are obliged to live in a separate part of town... for they are considered as unclean creatures...
+Concerning the life of Persian Jews in the middle of the 19th century, a contemporary author wrote:

+...they are obliged to live in a separate part of town... for they are considered as unclean creatures...
 Under the pretext of their being unclean, they are treated with the greatest severity and should they enter a street, inhabited by Mussulmans, they are pelted by the boys and mobs with stones and dirt...
 For the same reason, they are prohibited to go out when it rains; for it is said the rain would wash dirt off them, which would sully the feet of the Mussulmans...
 If a Jew is recognized as such in the streets, he is subjected to the greatest insults.
 The passers-by spit in his face, and sometimes beat him... unmercifully...
 If a Jew enters a shop for anything, he is forbidden to inspect the goods...
 Should his hand incautiously touch the goods, he must take them at any price the seller chooses to ask for them.

 One symbol of Jewish degradation was the phenomenon of stone-throwing at Jews by Muslim children.
 A 19th-century traveler observed: "I have seen a little fellow of six years old, with a troop of fat toddlers of only three and four, teaching [them] to throw stones at a Jew, and one little urchin would, with the greatest coolness, waddle up to the man and literally spit upon his Jewish gaberdine.
 To all this the Jew is obliged to submit; it would be more than his life was worth to offer to strike a Mahommedan."
 In 1891, the leading Muslims in Jerusalem asked the Ottoman authorities in Constantinople to prohibit the entry of Jews arriving from Russia.

-Twentieth century
+20th century

-In the 20th century, antisemitism and Social Darwinism culminated in a systematic campaign of genocide, called the Holocaust, in which some six million Jews were exterminated in German-occupied Europe between 1942 and 1945 under the National Socialist regime of Adolf Hitler.
+In the 20th century, antisemitism and Social Darwinism culminated in a systematic campaign of genocide, called the Holocaust, in which some six million Jews were exterminated in German-occupied Europe between 1941 and 1945 under the National Socialist regime of Adolf Hitler.